-Tech Coast Angels is the investor of choice for Southern California entrepreneurs
+Tech Coast Angels is the investor of choice for Southern California entrepreneurs and has over the years expanded its investments to include companies all over the US

 TCA’s Investment Criteria:

-- Usually located in Southern California*
+- US-based and mostly in California*

-- Resourceful management team with impeccable integrity
+- Strong and resourceful management team with impeccable integrity

 - Solution to a compelling business problem